cnrudd/promise-throttler/README.md

 ## Use

-The library can be used either server-side or in the browser.
+The library can be used server-side only.
+[JMPerez's](https://github.com/JMPerez/promise-throttle) can be used in the browser as well.

 ```javascript
 const PromiseThrottler = require('promise-throttler');